 A Bi-national Celebration

-Join the SWP on November 7th for a special night of inspiration, artwork and music celebrating the real work of implementing projects that foster more resilient northern communities, accelerate climate adaptation and protect the Great Lakes!
+Join the SWP on November 7th for a special night of inspiration, artwork, local food and music celebrating the real work of building more resilient northern communities, accelerating climate adaptation and protecting the Great Lakes!

-In addition to recognizing many local, regional and tribal partners the SWP 20th event pays special recognition to their Canadian colleagues and the crucial role of binational collaboration in protecting Lake Superior and the other Great Lakes!
-Over the last two decades the SWP has grown from one employee working on one watershed (the Chocolay River) to a regional organization that works with communities on three Great Lakes; Superior, Michigan and Huron!
-While the SWP is proud to be a truly "local" non-profit organization its service area has recently expanded beyond the Upper Peninsula to include special environmental projects in Wisconsin, Minnesota and Canada!
+In addition to recognizing many local, regional and tribal partners, the event also acknowledges Canadian colleagues and the crucial role of binational collaboration in protecting Lake Superior and the other Great Lakes!
+Over the last two decades the SWP has grown from one employee working on one watershed (the Chocolay River) to a regional organization that works with communities on three Great Lakes (Superior, Michigan and Huron)!
+While the SWP is proud to be a truly "local" non-profit organization, its service area has expanded beyond the Upper Peninsula of Michigan to include special projects in lower Michigan, Wisconsin, Minnesota and Canada!
+Learn more about why the SWP has been called "One of the most dynamic organizations working on Great Lakes issues today!"

-The SWP and project partners will recognize success stories such as coastal lands preserved, critical habitat restored and cleaner stormwater entering the Great Lakes but will also acknowledge the work ahead such as accelerating community adaptation projects in the face of a changing climate, more severe storms and the recent news that Lake Superior is one of the fastest warming lakes on the planet!
-Learn more about why the SWP has been called “One of the most dynamic organizations working on Great Lakes issues today!”.
+The SWP and project partners will recognize success stories such as lands protected, habitat restored and cleaner stormwater entering the Great Lakes.
+Other SWP programs to be highlighted include low income solar, K-12 Great Lakes education and the Great Lakes Conservation Corps.
+The SWP will also acknowledge the challenges ahead including climate impacts, more severe storms and the recent news that Lake Superior is one of the fastest warming lakes on the planet!